cumaliaba/itucsdb1502/docs/developer/member2.rst

         return render_template('teams.html', teamtable=team.teamtable, teams=t, coaches=c, total=total_teams,
                 limit=limit, page=page)

 This function is adding team in teams table.
-It add team with their name and managing coach.Above code block is used for taking player values from html files and sends them to players table
+It adds team with their name and managing coach.
+It is also add team image to the teams with user choose their local files.
+After this function executed teams will added to the team tables.

    .. code-block:: python